-Ancienne Belgique vzw (hereinafter abbreviated as “AB”) ensures your privacy in accordance with the provisions of the General Data Protection Regulation (GDPR) 2016/679 of 27 April 2016 concerning the protection of natural persons in relation to the processing of personal data and regarding the free movement of this data.
+Ancienne Belgique vzw, with registered office at 1000 Brussels, Anspachlaan 110, and with company registration number 0430.973.770 (hereafter abbreviated to “AB”) ensures your privacy in accordance with the provisions of the General Data Protection Regulation (GDPR) 2016/679 of 27 April 2016 regarding the protection of natural persons with regard to the processing of personal data and regarding the free movement of such data.

-In the text below, we explain how AB processes your data and also uses it to make your concert experience the best possible.
+In the text below we explain how AB processes your personal details and uses it to fully optimise your concert experience.

 AB asks you to create a personal profile for the following services:

 - re-downloading of purchased tickets;